Top 10 motivational tips for fitness

 Record your training progress

-Go shopping for the right exercise clothing
+Go shopping for the right exercise gear

-Get a pedometer for daytime exercise
+Get a pedometer to monitor your daytime exercise

 Visualise your training success